KxSystems/docs/docs/ml/toolkit/clustering/score.md

 	![elbow_graph](img/elbow_example.png)

-	It is clear that the elbow score occurs when the data has been clustered into 3 distinct clusters.
+	It is clear that the elbow score occurs when the data should be grouped into 3 clusters.